ionpetro/addMe-Landingpage/README.md

 ## How to start?

 Go to [google play](https://play.google.com/store) store and download our app.
-Create an account and start exploring the world of addMe
+Create an account and start exploring the world of addMe.

+Soon on IOS too.